 Requires Michigan State Housing Development Authority (MSHDA) to annually present a report on the status of the authority's housing production goals under all financing programs.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.

 Sec.
-991. Housing and Rental Assistance Program Limited-Term Staff - NEW
+991. Housing and Rental Assistance Program Limited-Term Staff - NOT INCLUDED

 Authorizes LEO to hire or contract for 10.0 limited-term employees to administer Housing and Rental Assistance programs.
 Executive does not include.
 House includes new language.
 Senate does not include.
-Conference concurs with the House, but authorizes 20.0 limited-term employees.